VFPX/PEMEditor/README.md

 *   **[Click here for complete online documentation of IDE Tools](Documentation/pemeditor_ide_tools_help.md)**
 *   PEMEditor.chm in the Documentation folder

+### Version 7.30.02: Bug fixes

+Version 7.30.02 *really* fixes a bug in handling containers with controls that fully overlap the container.

 ### Version 7.30: Bug fixes